joshuaar/Protomapper-Search/README.md

 in an inverted trigram index for rapid searching.
 It performs quite well for short pattern searches, but performance degrades quickly for complex patterns due to the limitations of the indexing strategy.
 I keep it here primarily for reference, as it is an example of my early Scala work.
-This code is for indexing of the sequences only.
+This code is for indexing of the sequences and contains a basic command line application for searching.
 The API/data access layer is stored in the Protomapper-Serve repository.

 ## Supported Patterns